open-dollar/od-docs/docs/faq.md

 ### How do fees work?
 Open Dollar earns fees by charging a transparent and low interest rate on the amount of OD borrowed from the protocol.
 This is the stability fee.
 A portion of OD revenue is sent directly to the ODG governed DAO treasury, and a portion is auctioned off to buy and burn ODG tokens.

+### What is the "Vault Facilitator"?
+When you connect to Open Dollar’s app for the first time you are asked to create a Vault Facilitator.
+This Vault Facilitator is a DSProxy allows you to batch transactions, such as depositing collateral and borrowing OD, into one transaction.
+We use the same DSProxy as Maker, Balancer, and many other protocols, but renamed it to be easier to understand.

 ### Isn't OD growth bounded by ETH and LST growth?